Double Degree - Outgoings

 For students who are not completing their Bachelor's Degree at RWF UZH and who are not yet matriculated, the following application and admission process applies:

-Applicants who cannot be allocated a study place at a partner faculty of the Double Degree Master’s programs remain matriculated in the respective Master of Law UZH for at least one semester and can, if desired, request withdrawal at the end of the fall semester.
+Applicants who cannot be allocated a study place at a partner faculty of the Double Degree Master’s programs remain matriculated in the respective Master of Law UZH for at least one semester and can, if desired, request withdrawal at the end of the autumn semester.
 The application is made via the Student Portal and is processed by the Student Administration Office.
+Withdrawing from University

 A study guide is an information brochure created by students for students and is intended to give prospective Double Degree Master's Program students the opportunity to benefit from former students’ experiences, knowledge, and tips.
 However, there is no guarantee that its contents are correct or complete.